-Need to set a reminder in Slack?
-You have several options: the built-in /remind command for quick personal reminders, message-based reminders for flagging specific conversations, Workflow Builder for automated recurring notifications, and dedicated task management apps for structured team workflows.
-This guide covers all four approaches so you can pick the right one for your situation.
+Beyond /remind there are three more options: message-based reminders for flagging specific conversations, Workflow Builder for automated recurring notifications, and dedicated task management apps for structured team workflows.
+This guide covers all four so you can pick the right one for your situation.

 Using the /remind command